itsdrvgo/post-it/README.md

 ## !! ⚠ Warning !!

 -   **PLEASE DO NOT ENTER YOUR REAL PASSWORDS IN THE APP.** Even though the passwords are hashed, it is not safe to enter your real passwords.
-This is just a project to learn, we are not responsible for any data leaks.
+This project is just for learning purposes and should not be used in production.

--   **WE DO NOT REGULATE THE CONTENT POSTED BY THE USERS.** We are not responsible for any content posted by the users.
+-   **WE DO NOT REGULATE THE CONTENT POSTED BY THE USERS REGULARLY.** We are not responsible for any content posted by the users.
+If you find any inappropriate content, please report it to us.

--   **WE DO NOT STORE ANY PERSONAL DATA.** We only store the username and the hashed password in the database.
-We do not store any other data.
+-   **WE DO NOT STORE ANY PERSONAL DATA.** We only store the username and your password as a hashed string.
+We do not store any other personal data.

--   **WE DO NOT USE COOKIES.** We do not use cookies to store any data.
-We only store the username and the hashed password in the browser's local storage.
+-   **WE DO NOT SELL YOUR DATA TO ANY THIRD-PARTY.** We do not sell your data to any third-party.
+We only use your data to provide you with the services.

 ## Tech Stack